 Instruction by highly qualified faculty in an environment with state-of-the-art technology and the opportunity to complete classroom experiences in a single weekend each month make this program a must for working nurses interested in advancing their careers.
 After completion of 47 units (35 units of theory and 12 units of clinical practice) the graduate receives a Master of Science in Nursing (MSN) degree as a family nurse practitioner.

 The MSN degree program is accredited by the Commission on Collegiate Nursing Education.
 The Family Nurse Practitioner program is approved by the California Board of Registered Nursing.
-The Family Nurse Practitioner program is approved by the California Board of Registered Nursing.
 Successful completion of the FNP program satisfies the Board of Registered Nursing requirements for active license.
-Graduates are prepared to sit for the national American Nurses Credentialing Center and American Academy of Nurse Practitioners Family Nurse Practitioner certification examinations.
+Graduates are eligible to sit for the national American Nurses Credentialing Center and American Academy of Nurse Practitioners Family Nurse Practitioner certification examinations.

-The next available semester for the FNP program is spring 2017.
+The next available semester for the FNP program is Spring 2018.
 Download the HNU Department of Nursing philosophy statement here and the mission statement here

 Click here to view learning outcomes for this program.